General Insurance is a non-life insurance policy. It is protecting the things that matter and have value.

-It is very important that you do not over or under insure yourself and expert advice should be taken to ensuring that the correct insurance and level of insurance is purchased.
+It is very important that you do not over or under insure yourself and expert advice should be taken to ensure that the correct insurance and level of insurance is purchased.

-Contents insurance is separate and distinct to buildings insurance which covers the building you live in itself and the fixtures and fittings.
+Contents insurance is separate and distinct from buildings insurance which covers the building you live in itself and the fixtures and fittings.

-Often insurers ask you to estimate the total value of all your possessions, but insurers require you to notify them of any particularly high-value items, especially jewellery, computers, or expensive bicycles for example.
+Often insurers ask you to estimate the total value of all your possessions, but insurers require you to notify them of any particularly high-value items, especially jewelry, computers, or expensive bicycles for example.

 Not everything is covered, the specific wording of your policy should be checked carefully.
 For example, contents insurance will not usually cover you against acts of terrorism or general wear and tear.

-It is also vital that you do not over or under insure yourself and expert advice should be taken to ensuring that the correct insurance and level of insurance is purchased.
+It is also vital that you do not over or under insure yourself and expert advice should be taken to ensure that the correct insurance and level of insurance is purchased.